-We will study three plays in detail: As You Like It, Hamlet, and The Tempest.
-You must purchase the following editions:
+We will study three plays in detail: As You Like It, Richard III and Othello.
+You must purchase the following editions (in stock at the University of Calgary Bookstore):

 As You Like It (ed.
 David Bevington), published by Broadview Press in 2012.

-Hamlet (Norton Critical Edition ed.
-Robert S. Miola), published by Norton in 2010.
+Richard III (Norton Critical Edition, ed.
+Thomas Cartelli), published in 2008.